dmaivel/sharedgl/README.md

 # SharedGL ![license](https://img.shields.io/badge/license-MIT-blue)  <img style="float: right;" src="media/icon.png" alt=icon width="192" height="192">

-SharedGL (SGL) is an OpenGL implementation built upon shared memory, allowing for capturing graphics calls and accelerated graphics within virtual machines.
-SGL is designed with the intent to be compatible with a wide range of platforms (WGL, GLX, EGL), making it possible to run on virtually any guest system without the need for full GPU passthrough solutions.
+SharedGL (SGL) is an OpenGL implementation built upon shared memory, allowing for accelerated graphics within QEMU/KVM guests.
+SGL is designed to be compatible with Windows and Linux, allowing for 3D acceleration without the need for GPU passthrough.

 > [!IMPORTANT]\
-> Functionality is currently limitted as some chunks of the OpenGL standard are yet to be implemented (to check the status on near fully supported versions, scroll down).
-Additionally, this has only been tested on a handful of demoes (including glxgears) on X11 (GLX) and Windows (WGL) as EGL support has not been implemented yet.
-If you encounter crashes or weird bugs, scroll down for troubleshooting.
+> The server, `sglrenderer`, is currently only supported on Linux.
+The primary target of this project is Windows (guests), where there is little 3D acceleration support, as GPU passthrough was previously the only option for reasonable graphics processing.
+If you encounter bugs/crashes, scroll down for troubleshooting tips.
+To see which OpenGL standards are supported, scroll down to the support section.

 # Getting started